Please ensure Javascript is enabled for purposes of website accessibility

 Paralympic Sailing

-Athletes compete in three events, which are non-gender specific: the single-person and three-person keelboats are open to most impairment groups.
-The two-person keelboat event is specifically designed for athletes with a severe impairment.
+Up until Rio 2016 Paralympics Athletes competed in three events, which are non-gender specific: the single-person and three-person keelboats which were open to most impairment groups.
+The two-person keelboat event was specifically designed for athletes with a severe impairment.

 Sailing started to attract sailors with a disability in the 1980s and the first international sailing competition for athletes with a disability was held in Switzerland.